Turkey

 Eyebrow transplant cost

-The time and level of expertise required to perform a successful eyebrow transplant mean that it can be very expensive.
-This remains true even though the number of hair grafts used is small compared to normal hair transplants.
-The number of hair grafts transplanted during the course of the procedure is typically the main determinant of the cost.
-The cost of the procedure may range from €2,000 to €6,000 depending on the region.
+The time and level of expertise required to perform a successful eyebrow transplant means that it can be very expensive, even though the number of hair grafts used is minimal when compared to normal hair transplants.
+The number of hair grafts transplanted during the course of the procedure is the determining factor for the cost of your transplant.
+The cost of the procedure may range from €2,000 to €6,000.

 Causes of eyebrow loss